samus-io/tablab-steps/steps/BSxi8HOK23IVqIEgyUnzBUOLONEJWcAaghS/en/README.md

   * `pdf` files start with `25 50 44 46 2D` (corresponding to `%PDF-`).
   * `zip` files start with `50 4B 03 04` (corresponding to `PK␃␄`).
 * Malicious users can easily prepend a valid magic number to malicious files, making them seem legitimate.
 For instance, adding the `%PDF-2.0` signature at the start of a webshell file can trick the system into thinking it's a PDF file.

-  > :older_man: `webshell` is the common name given to a script used by attackers that, when uploaded to a web server, allows them to execute system commands and take control of the server as if they had direct shell access, but all remotely via the web.
+  > :older_man: The term `webshell` is the common name given to a script used by attackers that, when uploaded to a web server, allows them to execute system commands and take control of the server as if they had direct shell access, but all remotely via the web.

 * The following command execution is a demonstrative example of how it can be performed.
   1. Start by showing the content of the `webshell.php` file: